Major Forms of Trafficking in Persons

 Forced Child Labor

 Most international organizations and national laws recognize that children may legally engage in light work.
-In contrast, the worst forms of child labor are being targeted for eradication by nations across the globe.
-The sale and trafficking of children and their entrapment in bonded and forced labor are clearly among the worst forms of child labor.
-Any child who is subject to involuntary servitude, debt bondage, peonage, or slavery through the use of force, fraud, or coercion is a victim of trafficking in persons regardless of the location of that exploitation.
+There is a growing concensus, however, that the worst forms of child labor should be eradicated.
+The sale and trafficking of children and their entrapment in bonded and forced labor are among the worst forms of child labor.
+Any child who is subject to involuntary servitude, debt bondage, peonage, or slavery through the use of force, fraud, or coercion, is a victim of human trafficking regardless of the location of that exploitation.
+Indicators of possible forced labor of a child include situations in which the child appears to be in the custody of a non-family member who has the child perform work that financially benefits someone outside the child’s family and does not offer the child the option of leaving.

-Child soldiering is a unique and severe manifestation of trafficking in persons that involves the unlawful recruitment of children through force, fraud, or coercion to be exploited for their labor or to be abused as sex slaves in conflict areas.
-Such unlawful practices may be perpetrated by government forces, paramilitary organizations, or rebel groups.
-UNICEF estimates that more than 300,000 children under 18 are currently being exploited in more than 30 armed conflicts worldwide.
-While the majority of child soldiers are between the ages of 15 and 18, some are as young as 7 or 8 years of age.
+Child soldiering is a unique and severe manifestation of trafficking in persons that involves the unlawful recruitment of children— often through force, fraud, or coercion—for labor or sexual exploitation in conflict areas.
+Perpetrators may be government forces, paramilitary organizations, or rebel groups.
+While the majority of child soldiers are between the ages of 15 and 18, some of whom may have been unlawfully recruited and used in hostilities, others are as young as 7 or 8, which is unlawful under international law.

 Many children are abducted to be used as combatants.
-Others are made unlawfully to serve as porters, cooks, guards, servants, messengers, or spies.
-Many young girls are forced to marry or have sex with male combatants and are at high risk of unwanted pregnancies.
-Male and female child soldiers are often sexually abused and are at high risk of contracting sexually transmitted diseases.
+Others are made unlawfully to work as porters, cooks, guards, servants, messengers, or spies.
+Young girls are forced to marry or have sex with male combatants.
+Both male and female child soldiers are often sexually abused and are at high risk of contracting sexually transmitted diseases.

 Some children have been forced to commit atrocities against their families and communities.
-Child soldiers are often killed or wounded, with survivors often suffering multiple traumas and psychological scarring.
-Their personal development is often irreparably damaged.
-Returning child soldiers are often rejected by their home communities.
+Child soldiers are often killed or wounded, and survivors suffer multiple traumas and psychological scarring.
+Their personal development is irreparably damaged, and their home communities often reject them when they return.

-Child soldiers are a global phenomenon.
-The problem is most critical in Africa and Asia, but armed groups in the Americas and the Middle East also unlawfully use children in conflict areas.
-All nations must work together with international organizations and NGOs to take urgent action to disarm, demobilize, and reintegrate child soldiers.
+Child soldiering is a global phenomenon.
+The problem is most critical in Africa and Asia, but armed groups in conflict areas elsewhere also use children unlawfully.
+All nations must work together with international organizations and NGOs to take urgent action to disarm, demobilize, and reintegrate unlawful child soldiers.

-Each year, more than two million children are exploited in the global commercial sex trade.
-Many of these children are trapped in prostitution.
-The commercial sexual exploitation of children is trafficking, regardless of circumstances.
+Child Sex Trafficking: According to UNICEF, as many as two million children are subjected to prostitution in the global commercial sex trade.
 International covenants and protocols obligate criminalization of the commercial sexual exploitation of children.
-The use of children in the commercial sex trade is prohibited under both U.S. law and the U.N.
-TIP Protocol.
-There can be no exceptions, no cultural or socio-economic rationalizations that prevent the rescue of children from sexual servitude.
-Terms such as “child sex worker” are unacceptable because they falsely sanitize the brutality of this exploitation.
+The use of children in the commercial sex trade is prohibited under both U.S. law and the UN TIP Protocol.
+There can be no exceptions and no cultural or socioeconomic rationalizations that prevent the rescue of children from sexual servitude.
+Sex trafficking has devastating consequences for minors, including long-lasting physical and psychological trauma, disease (including HIV/ AIDS), drug addiction, unwanted pregnancy, malnutrition, social ostracism, and possible death.

-Child sex tourism (CST) involves people who travel from their own country—often a country where child sexual exploitation is illegal or culturally abhorrent—to another country where they engage in commercial sex acts with children.
+Child Sex Tourism (CST) is one form of “demand” for victims of child sex trafficking.
+It involves people who travel from their own country—often a country where child sexual exploitation is illegal or culturally abhorrent— to another country where they engage in commercial sex acts with children.
 CST is a shameful assault on the dignity of children and a form of violent child abuse.
-The commercial sexual exploitation of children has devastating consequences for minors, which may include long-lasting physical and psychological trauma, disease (including HIV/AIDS), drug addiction, unwanted pregnancy, malnutrition, social ostracism, and possibly death.
+It often involves trafficking, as a trafficking crime likely was committed in the provision of the child for the sex tourist’s exploitation.